First year and transfer students will have the opportunity to engage in faculty-mentored research projects or scholarly work across any discipline.

 The Collaborative Institutional Training Initiative (CITI Program) is an online training program made up of educational courses on a variety of topics relating to ethics and research.
 Maintaining good ethics while conducting research is a crucial part of maintaining the public's trust in research and may be included in a training requirement when joining research groups.

-Research is not linear and there is no single way to do it.
+Anyone at OSU can do research!
+It is not linear and there is no single way to do it.
 It can be conducted in many different types of fields and in many disciplines.
 If you are interested in conducting research, the Office of URSA will work to help you find a way to do it!